karyanayandi/karyanayandi/README.md

 I also build [open-source projects](https://github.com/yopem) that provide smart, AI-enhanced alternatives to popular software solutions.

-I primarily work with JavaScript or TypeScript, but I also have experience with Lua, Go, Python, and PHP.
+I primarily work with Go and JavaScript or TypeScript, but I also have experience with Lua, Python, and PHP.